nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Bunyip (420/10 then 1260/10)

+  * Phase 1
+    * Good Start (Bunyip doesn't attack during Leena's Turn)
       * Leena - Get to Level 5
+      * Serge - 1 - Genius Leena
-  * Glenn - Get to Level 5 - Magnify
+      * Glenn - Get to level 4 - Magnify
-  * Serge - 1
+      * Serge - Defend
       * Leena - IceBlast
+      * Bunyip should transform here, if not do a 2/2 with Serge
+    * Bad Start (Bunyip attacks at Leena's Turn)
+      * Leena - Get to Level 4
+      * Serge - 1 - Genius Leena
+      * Glenn - Get to level 4 - Magnify
+      * Serge - Defend
+      * Leena - IceBlast
-  * Bunyip should transform here, if not do a 2/2 with Glenn
+      * Bunyip should transform here, if not do a 2/2 with Serge
+  * Phase 2
-  * Serge - Get to Level 5
+    * Serge - Get to Level 5 (Stop if Attacked)
     * Leena - Get to Level 5
-  * Glenn - 1's until Bunyip attacks - Aquaball
+    * Glenn - 1's until Bunyip attacks - Aquabeam
-  * Serge - Aquaball
+    * Serge - Aquabeam
-  * Leena - 1 - FrogPrince
+    * Leena - FrogPrince
-  * Serge - 1 - Luminaire
+    * Serge - 1 or Get to Level 5 - Luminaire
-  * Leena - 1 - Aquaball
+    * Leena - Aquaball
-  * Glenn and Serge - 2 / 2 / 3 until Bunyip dies (Revive Serge if he dies)
+    * Glenn and Serge - 2 / 2 / 3 until Bunyip dies
   * Use the Heal with Consumables Option
   * **SPLIT AFTER THE WIN MENU**